Skip to main content

 Aphantasia is the inability to voluntarily create mental images.
 People with aphantasia see nothing in their mind's eye when asked to imagine something.
 Our tests help you find out if you're affected and to what degree.

 The tests are suitable for anyone who wants to learn more about their imagery ability.
-They are free, scientifically validated, and only take a few minutes.
+They are free, follow established research methodology, and only take a few minutes.
 Especially interesting for those who suspect they visualize differently than others.

 Your responses are stored locally and only used anonymously for research purposes if you consent.
 No personal data is collected or stored.